jmhammond/mathsquirrel.com/content/faq/index.md

 ### Are you teaching ___?

 Maybe?
-My Fall 2023 (current) schedule is:
+My Spring 2025 (current) schedule is:

 * Math 321 - Discrete Structures 1
     - for CS majors and secondary ed
-* Math 231 - "Discrete Mathematics"
-    - it's different than the other one.
-* Math 531 - History of Mathematics
+* Math 322 - Discrete Structures 2
-    - Yes, it is as awesome as you've heard.
+    - exploring more mathematical objects and languages.